* President of the American Task Force on Palestine

-- Said that Arab Americans were victimized by a “highly disturbing pattern” of employment discrimination in the aftermath of 9/11
+* Said that Arab Americans were victimized by a “highly disturbing pattern” of employment discrimination after 9/11

-- Draws a moral equivalence between the violence of Palestinian suicide bombers and the anti-terrorism activities of the Israeli Defense Forces
+* Draws a moral equivalence between Palestinian suicide bombers and the Israeli Defense Forces

 Born and raised in Jerusalem, Ziad Asali is President of the American Task Force on Palestine (ATFP), which he founded in 2003.
 From 1993-1994 he was President of the Arab-American University Graduates (AAUG), and he served as a Board of Directors member of the Council for the National Interest.
 From 1995 to 2003 he was Chairman of the American Committee on Jerusalem, which he co-founded.
 And from 2001 to 2003 he was President of the American-Arab Anti-Discrimination Committee (ADC); he has been a member of ADC’s Chairman’s Council since 1982.

 Asali received a B.S. degree from the American University of Beirut (AUB) in 1963, and an M.D. from AUB Medical School in 1967.
 After completing his residency in Internal Medicine and Endocrinology at the Latter Day Saints Hospital in Salt Lake City, Utah, he went on to practice medicine in Saudi Arabia and Jerusalem before returning to the U.S. in 1973.
 He remained affiliated with the Christian County Medical Clinic and St. Vincent Memorial Hospital in Illinois until he retired in 2000.